gohugoio/hugo/content/en/content-management/multilingual.md

 ### Query a singular/plural translation

-In other to meet singular/plural requirement, you must pass a dictionary (map) with a numeric `.Count` property to the `i18n` function.
-The below example uses `.ReadingTime` variable which has a built-in `.Count` property.
+To enable pluralization when translating, pass a map with a numeric `.Count` property to the `i18n` function.
+The example below uses `.ReadingTime` variable which has a built-in `.Count` property.

 ```go-html-template
 {{ i18n "readingTime" .ReadingTime }}